qmk/qmk_firmware/docs/feature_repeat_key.md

 Alternate Repeat can be configured more generally to perform an action that "complements" the last key.
 Alternate Repeat is not limited to reverse repeating, and it need not be symmetric.
-You can use it to eliminate the worst same-finger bigrams in your layout.
-The following addresses the top 5 same-finger bigrams in QWERTY, so that for instance "`ed`" may be typed as
-<kbd>E</kbd>, <kbd>Alt Repeat</kbd>.
+You can use it to eliminate cases of same-finger bigrams in your layout, that is, pairs of letters typed by the same finger.
+The following addresses the top 5 same-finger bigrams in English on QWERTY, so that for instance "`ed`" may be typed as <kbd>E</kbd>, <kbd>Alt Repeat</kbd>.

 ```c
 uint16_t get_alt_repeat_key_keycode_user(uint16_t keycode, uint8_t mods) {